 To be clear, online data breaches do occur.
 Though, according to Krebs on Security, they happen at 1/20th of the frequency of traditional brick-and-mortar breaches and expose far less important information.
 By ensuring your online transactions are funneled through a third-party security partner like E-Complish, which follows all mandated FTC regulations in addition to their own in-house security measures, you and your customers will be far less likely to encounter security risks or fall victim to stolen information.

-For more information about E-Complish’s payment solutions, take a look at our page, where you can learn more about how we keep our transactions secure.
+For more information about E-Complish’s payment solutions, schedule a consultation, where you can learn more about how we keep our transactions secure.